worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

         ascending=False)
 ```

 Note that `sales_by_salesperson` recognises the Sales Revenue column even though we defined it before that column was added.
-We can think of objects returned by `groupby` as filters or views on `DataFrames` rather than as `DataFrames` in and of themselves.
+We can think of objects returned by `groupby` as filters or views on DataFrames, rather than as DataFrames in and of themselves.

 ### Profit by salesperson